A NOVEL by MARYANNE O’HARA

 Massachusetts Center for the Book “Must Read” & Fiction Honors Winner

 Slate Magazine “Best Books” & “Best Summer Reads”

 WBUR Radio Boston: Good Reads for Summer

-A NOVEL OF ART & DESIRE IN THE 1930s
+A NOVEL OF ART & AMBITION IN THE 1930s

-Desdemona Hart Spaulding was a Paris-trained, up-and-coming Boston artist when she married in haste and settled in the small, once-fashionable theater town of Cascade to provide a home for her dying father.
-Now Cascade is on the short list to be flooded to provide water for Boston, and Dez’s discontent is complicated by her growing attraction to a fellow artist.
-When tragic events unfold, Dez is forced to make difficult choices.
+Desdemona Hart was a Paris-trained, up-and-coming Boston artist when she married in haste and settled in the small, once-fashionable theater town of Cascade to provide a home for her dying father.
+Now Cascade is on the short list to be flooded to provide water for Boston, and Dez comes up with a creative idea just might help both the town and her own ambitions.
+When tragic events unfold, she faces hard choices.
 Must she keep her promises?
 Is it morally possible to set herself free?